 - skills that existing team members need to learn through training

 - additional job roles to hire to grow your team

 - project management processes that can make your marketing team more flexible

 - quality assurance processes to ensure your brand doesn’t make missteps online

-Any digital audit should cover how you can help to remove the barriers that people with disabilities face when browsing websites online.
-For companies in many industries, digital accessibility compliance is federally mandated.
+Any digital audit should cover how you can help to remove the barriers that people with disabilities face when browsing content on your websites or social media.
+This is especially important for companies in many industries where digital accessibility compliance is federally mandated.

 Some companies not only want recommendations for improving their external use of digital (public-facing websites, inbound marketing, etc.), but they also want recommendations for how employees and internal staff use digital.
 Agencies can look at intranets, communication tools, and team software, and provide feedback on areas to improve efficiency or communication.